Last updated: January 1, 2014

 The U.S. Music Royalty Fee is currently 12.5% of the subscription price of plans that include musical performances.
 For certain subscription packages, including All Access, the U.S. Music Royalty Fee is calculated on only a portion of the total base subscription rate for that package and not on the entire subscription rate.
 The portion of the subscription rate used to calculate the fee is subject to change.

 Do all SiriusXM subscribers pay the same fee?

-Will I have to pay the U.S. Music Royalty Fee on the free months I received for buying an annual plan?
+Will I have to pay the U.S. Music Royalty Fee on the free months I received for buying an annual or longer plan?

 No, free months do not incur any U.S. Music Royalty Fees.

 When will I pay the U.S. Music Royalty fee?

 If applicable, the fee is automatically added to the cost of your subscription, along with any state and local taxes we are required to collect based upon your address.